 It might make more sense if I look at this from another perspective – the ego.
-In my experience it tends to be a predominately male phenomenon as well.
+In my experience, it tends to be a predominately male phenomenon as well.
 We spend our entire lives solving problems and navigating our worlds.
 We run families and businesses and we take pride in having answers and being “right”.
-With a problem solving mindset, we are always looking for the “reasons”.
-We tell ourselves stories that define our world view.
+With a problem-solving mindset, we are always looking for the “reasons”.
+We tell ourselves stories that define our worldview.
 This shapes our decisions.

 When I tell the students ego to keep the right foot on the ground, his ego hears “your swing is wrong”.
 Then his initial reaction is usually, “I can’t be wrong. there must be a reason for this.
-Oh, yes!, its my last instructors fault because he is the one that told me to do that”.
+Oh, yes! it’s my last instructor’s fault because he is the one that told me to do that”.
 This is where resistance starts and often times instruction ends.
 We must get past this resistance to learn and change.

 So what exactly is good thinking?
 Is there such a thing as no thought?

 Thinking can be productive.
 With the correct information, it can be a very useful tool.
 But that is exactly what it should be used for – a tool for change.
-This makes golf instruction and change very simple.
+This makes golf instruction and changes very simple.